microsoft/FluidFramework/packages/loader/container-loader/README.md

 3. Host can force readonly-mode for a container via calling `Container.forceReadonly(true)`.
 Later can be used in couple scenarios like
    - Loss of connectivity, in scenarios where host choses method od preventing user edits over (or in addition to) showing disconnected UX and warning user of potential data loss on closure of document (container)
    - Special view-only mode in host.
 For example can be used by hosts for previewing container content in-place with other host content, and leveraging full-screen / separate window experience for editing.

+`Container.readonlyPermissions` indicates to host if file is writable or not.
+This value does not depend on `Container.forceReadonly` calls and can be used by hosts to indicate to users if it's possible to edit a file in `Container.forceReadonly(false)` state.

 Readonly events are accessible by components and DDSs (through ContainerRuntime.deltaManager).
 It's expected that components adhere to requirements and expose read-only (or rather 'no edit') experiences.